ml-archive/data-uri/README.md

 ## 🏆 Credits

-This package is developed and maintained by the Vapor team at [Nodes](https://www.nodes.dk).
+This package is developed and maintained by the Vapor team at [Nodes](https://www.nodesagency.com).
+The package owner for this project is [Tom](https://github.com/tomserowka).

 ## 📄 License

 This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)